LONG WEEKEND IN HAVANA

 Today your excursion is to see some of the most famous places in Havana.
-You begin with a visit to the Partagás Tobacco factory, one of Havana's oldest and most famous cigar factories, the landmark neoclassical Real Fábrica de Tabacos Partagás was founded in 1845 by Spaniard Jaime Partagás.
+You begin with a visit to the Partagás Tobacco factory, one of Havana's oldest and most famous cigar factories.

-After you will take a stroll through one of the largest cemeteries in the world, Cementerio Cristóbal Colón, a walk through these 56 hallowed hectares can be an enlightening stroll through the annals of Cuban history.
-Your final stop this morning is at beautiful Hotel Nacional, an icon of Havana life during the1940s and 50s.
+After you will take a stroll through one of the largest cemeteries in the world, Cementerio Cristóbal Colón, a walk through these 56 hallowed hectares can be an educational and emotional stroll through the annals of Cuban history.
+The final stop this morning will be at the beautiful Hotel Nacional, for a visit to this icon of Havana life during the 1940s and 50s.